vircadia/vircadia-docs-sphinx/docs/source/release-notes/2020-2-0-Asteria.md

 Put away animation into compiled animation resource and update script to use local resource path. (#16523)
 * On Linux, remove quazip5 dynamic libs. (#16527)
 * Call updateGeometry before Model::createRenderItemSet. (#16526)
-* DEV-2871: signal connection check before emit of devices changed.
+* DEV-2871: Signal connection check before emit of devices changed.
 Fixing logic to emit after scripting interface has initialized the audio devices. (#16525)
 * Fix Linux build. (#16530)
 * Input plugin for streaming blendshapes from an iPhone.
 An OSC input plugin that works in conjunction with the FaceCap application for streaming facial blendshapes from an iPhone. (#16517)
 * Update prebuilt dependencies. (#16536)